Interactive Design Lectures

 Navigation Menus

-Help users move around the website
+- Help users move around the website

-Consider using dropdown menus for complex sites.)
+- Clear and concise labels (Consider using dropdown menus for complex sites.)
 Anatomy of landing page

 Week 4: Web Standards